How to access the library resources remotely

 The digital resources of the library are restricted to INRS users only.
 These resources are easily available from our local networks through IP recognition or from outside the network, by authorized members of the INRS.

-To access a resource (journals, databases) from outside INRS, there are many ways.
+To access a resource (journal, database) from outside INRS, you first need an INRS email account and password.
+And then, there are many ways.

 The Portal Way

 - Select the resource that you wish to access from the web site menus.